Demolition Man poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes 1996 Los Angeles: Sgt.
 John Spartan, a reckless 'Demolition Man' cop, crashes through a burning building pursuing the psychotic criminal Simon Phoenix.
 His brutal methods get results but cause massive collateral damage..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Spartan is frozen and sentenced to 70 years in cryo-prison.
 His world—and identity as a cop—is taken away.
 He's literally put on ice, removed from the life he knew..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.